Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 main();
 ```

-After scraping all packages from npms.io, I just combined the csvs by hand (which was reasonably quick) and now I have one big csv to use.
+After scraping all packages from npms.io, I just combined the CSVs by hand (which was reasonably quick) and now I have one big CSV which is easy to use.
 Or so I thought...

 ## Even more problems